Computational category-theoretic rewriting: Design and implementation of generic categorical rewriting

-This point is underscored by the developer experience of implementing the above rewriting algorithms: because colimits already existed for \C-sets, the addition of DPO to Catlab only required pushout complements.
+This point is underscored by the developer experience of implementing the above rewriting algorithms: because limits and colimits already existed for \C-sets, PBPO+ required no serious code writing, and the implementation of DPO only required pushout complements.
 Like limits and colimits, pushout complements are computed component-wise for \C-sets, meaning that only basic code related to pushout complements of finite sets was required.
-More work was needed to implement SPO because no infrastructure for the category \C-Par existed at the time.
+More work was needed to implement SPO because no infrastructure for the category \C-{\bf Par} existed at the time.
 However, with a specification of partial morphism pushouts in terms of pushouts and pullback complements of total morphisms \cite[Theorem 3.2]{kennaway1990graph}, the only engineering required for this feature was an efficient pullback complement for \C-sets.
 Lastly, for SqPO, an algorithm for final pullback complements for \C-sets was the only nontrivial component that needed to be implemented, based on \cite[Theorem 1]{corradini2015agree} and \cite[Theorem 2]{behr2021concurrency}.
 This required generalizing examples of partial map classifiers from graphs to \C-sets.
 Because the partial map classifier can be infinite for even a finitely presented \C-set, this type of rewriting is restricted to acyclic schemas, which nevertheless includes graphs, Petri nets, semi-simplicial sets, and other useful examples.